 The trolleybus system was designed to supplement the tram system, but eventually replaced it.
 STE extended the Tacuba line to the airport and established a new trolleybus depot at San Juan de Aragón in 1952 [see map].
 In 1954 it pushed the line west along Av.
 Cuitlahuac [today's route "G"] and created a long circular trolleybus line around the city center.
 It also built a long line on Av.
 Lázaro Cárdenas - Niño Perdido [today's route "A"] which pierced the city from north to south.
 Trams had never run there.
 In 1957 STE abandoned its Indianilla shops, established new tram and trolleybus facilities at Azcapotzalco and Tetepilco, and built a new tram line from Tetepilco to Mixcoac [which later became trolleybus route "D"].
 Trolleybus substitutions continued in the 1960s and 70s and STE ran its last "PCC" car in 1979.
 In the 1980s it purchased 400 new trolleybuses from MASA (Cía.
 Mexicana de Autobuses S.A.) and had its current fleet rebuilt by MOYADA (Motores y Adaptaciones Automotrices).
 In 1989 it was operating about 700 trolleybuses on 30 lines with a route length of 557 km.
 It was the largest trolleybus system in Latin America [see 1993 map].

 There are only 10 trolleybus lines running in Mexico City today [see 2002 map].
 Poor management, ageing vehicles, metro construction and the development of "bus rapid transit" have taken a toll on the trolleybus system.
 Sistema de Transporte Colectivo ("STC") opened its first metro line in 1969 and today has a giant network of 11 lines with 163 stations, the second-largest in the Americas after New York.
 Some STC routes have replaced trolleybus lines.
-Metrobús opened its first reserved-lane route in 2005, a second in 2008 and plans more.
+Metrobús opened its first reserved-lane route in 2005, a second in 2008, and now has four or five.
 Today only one trolleybus line, north-south route "A", penetrates the central area of the city – around Bellas Artes metro station [see map] – and the casual visitor might never know that Mexico City has a trolleybus system.
 The photograph below, taken in August 2007, shows a MASA trolleybus on STE route "G" on Eje 3 Norte (North Axis 3), an artery that crosses the north side of town.
 "M Rosario" in the window means that it's going to Rosario metro station.
 Route letters such as "A" and "G" are shown on STE maps, but usually not on its vehicles.
 STE has always had a peculiar indifference to good signage [John Kirchner]:

 In 2009 STE rebuilt line "A" as a "Corredor Cero Emisiones" (Zero Emissions Corridor): the city's first 100% reserved-lane trolleybus line.
 One hundred twenty rebuilt MASA trolleybuses, with a new livery featuring the Ángel de la Independencia, were assigned to the rebuilt 18.3 km route [see map] and all other public transport vehicles were banned from those streets.
 This photograph was taken in August 2009, shortly after the service began [John Kirchner]:

 The Mexico City trolleybus system was one of the first in Latin America and is the second-oldest, after São Paulo, in operation today.
 Unlike the lines in São Paulo, which fan out from the city center, most of the lines in Mexico City operate outside the center as feeders to the metro.
 Many run in express highways called ejes viales (traffic axes).
-STE also operates a tren ligero (light rail line) between Tasqueña metro station and Xochimilco, the latest incarnation of the electric tram line that opened in 1910 and celebrates its centenary this year [route "L1" on the map].
+STE also operates a tren ligero (light rail line) between Tasqueña metro station and Xochimilco, the latest incarnation of the electric tram line that opened in 1910 and recently celebrated its centenary [route "L1" on the map].

 The STE website provides an illustrated 2-page history of trolleybus development and a description of the current fleet.
 It also includes a list of trolleybus lines (unfortunately not up to date) and an enlargeable (and awkward) system map.
 Tom's North American Trolley Bus site displays hundreds of pictures of Mexico City trolleybuses, in every period, and a roster.
 By exploring the "street view" feature of Google Maps one can find many more views, such as this one, which shows what happens when a truck blocks the trolleybus lane [after the image opens, click the double arrows by the compass to enlarge].
 Here is another.
 Much of the data in this text was culled from articles about Mexico City trolleybuses by Steve Morgan and Gert Aberson that appeared in Trolleybus Magazine #174-5-6 (11/1990-4/1991) and #191-2 (9-12/1993).
 Steve Morgan also published an illustrated article about "Trolley Buses in Mexico" in the Winter 1995-1996 issue of Bus World.
 St.-Petersburg Tram Collection in Russia once sold a model of a Mexico City ex-Winnipeg Brill trolleybus, but it is difficult to obtain today.